 Figure Legends:

 Figure 1.
-Schematic of fibroblast isolation using three different approaches: differential plating, GFP+ cell sorting of αSMA positive cells, and magnetic bead based isolation of fibroblasts.
+Schematic of fibroblast isolation using three different approaches.
+A. differential plating, B. GFP+ cell sorting of αSMA positive cells, and C. magnetic bead based isolation of fibroblasts.
 Representative bright field of the cells in culture following differential plating.
 Scale bar = 50 µM.

 Figure 2.
+FACS analysis of single cells isolated from αSMA-GFP mice hearts following MI.
 A. Representative FACS gating scheme demonstrating GFP+ cells co-expressing CD31, CD45, or AN2 from αSMA-GFP mice injured hearts 10 days after myocardial infarction (MI).
-B. Representative gating scheme of FACS analyses demonstrating GFP- cells from αSMA-GFP mice uninjured hearts, n = 5 isolations were performed separately from individual mouse hearts.
-The cells were freshly isolated and not pre-plated prior to analysis.
-C. Graphical quantification of the presented FACS data for post-MI hearts.
+B. Graphical quantification of the presented FACS data for post-MI hearts; n=5 experiments were performed independently, ***p<0.0001 was calculated using one way ANOVA with Tukey's multiple comparisons test.
 This figure is adapted from Saraswati et al. 10.

 Figure 3.
+Purity analyses of fibroblasts isolated from uninjured and injured mice hearts.
 A. Immunofluorescence staining of cell populations (P0) from heart of uninjured, or injured αSMA-GFP mice sorted by FACS.
 Both uninjured and activated cells express fibroblast (FB) markers, such as COL1α1, and vimentin, but not hematopoietic marker CD45 or the endothelial marker CD31.
 Cells isolated from injured αSMA-GFP mice heart expressed activated fibroblast markers, αSMA and Periostin which were not present in the cells isolated from uninjured mice hearts.
 Nuclei were stained with DAPI, n = 3 experiments were performed independently.
 Scale bar = 100 µm.
 B. Representative FACS overlay histogram of uninjured, and activated fibroblasts (P3–P5) showing the expression of the fibroblast marker MEF-SK4.
 For negative control rat IgG was used, n = 2 experiments were performed independently.
-C. Relative fold change of Col1α1, Pdgfrα, and Postn transcripts in uninjured MEKSK4+ve fibroblasts, n=3 experiments were performed independently.
+C. Relative fold change of Col1α1, Pdgfrα, and Postn transcripts in uninjured MEKSK4+ve fibroblasts, n=3 experiments were performed independently, *p<0.05 was calculated using two way ANOVA with Tukey's multiple comparisons test.
 A and B part of the figure are adapted from Saraswati et al. Nature Communications.
 10.

 Figure 4.
+Functional characterization of fibroblasts isolated from uninjured and injured mice hearts.
 Representative figure of collagen gel contraction in the presence of uninjured and injured activated αSMA+ fibroblasts (P3–P5).
 The graph represents percentage change in the initial gel area after 24 and 48 h of contraction when incubated with uninjured and injured activated αSMA+ fibroblasts, n = 2 experiments were performed independently.
 This figure is adapted from Saraswati et al. 10.

 Table 1.
 FACS Dyes and Antibodies